 First, Rachel opens herself to a range of ideas and inspirations to find the right concept.
 Then, free and messy pencil sketching that explores various visual approaches is followed by digital work in Procreate to refine the piece and hone the palette and patterning to hit the perfect tone.

-Bold and colorful, and full of patterns and layers, Rachel’s images convey humor, rebellion and quirkiness, as well as more subtle emotional themes.
+Bold and colourful, and full of patterns and layers, Rachel’s images convey humour, rebellion and quirkiness, as well as more subtle emotional themes.

 Rachel is fluent in English and French.